nickyiliwang0000/h/git-and-command-line/collaborative-pull-requests.md

 ## Workflow

+A _branch_ is an isolated copy of your website.
+When a branch is created, it is an exact replica of your _committed_ code.
+When you initialize a new repo with a project, you only have one branch - your master branch!

+On your command-line interface(CLI), if you were to create a new branch based off of the master branch, you would have an exact replica of your local-copy of your master branch.

-In a professional setting, it is common to see a workflow that involves mutlitple developers working on the same project using a single repo.
+In a professional setting, it is common to see a workflow that involves multiple developers working on the same project using a single repo.
 Often, they will be using their own branch(es) each and peer-reviewing pull requests.

-This gives the developers the opportunity to provide constructive feedback to each other(including both praise and areas needing correction), observe techniques or approaches they haven't used or seen before, letting another developer know their work is quality enough to receive your stamp of approval!
+This gives the developers the opportunity to provide constructive feedback to each other(including both praise and areas needing improving), observe techniques or approaches they haven't used or seen before, letting another developer know their work is quality enough to receive your stamp of approval!

-This approach also allows a project to be broken up into smaller components and assigned to each developer, which means that certain parts of the site can be built faster than others.
+This approach also allows a project to be broken up into smaller tasks and assigned to each developer, which means that certain parts of the site can be built faster than others.

 ## Branching

 A general best practice in collaborative development is to _never_ push directly to `master`.
 Your master branch is something you want to keep clean and unpolluted - like a surgeons hands moments before showtime.
 This can be tricky if you, individually or collaboratively, are only pushing to master.
 Instead, branching is a great way of quarantining your code so you can build parts of the project without fear of polluting your master branch.

-Branching is the process of making a new copy of the current branch you are working from, that is independant from the initial branch.
+Branching is the process of making a new copy of the current branch you are working from, that is independent from the initial branch.

-On your command-line interface(CLI), to create a brand new branch(called _secondary-branch_) and switch to it, type:
-`git checkout -b secondary-branch`
+On your CLI, to create a brand new branch(called _secondary-branch_) and switch to it, type: `git checkout -b secondary-branch`

 To switch to a branch that already exists you can follow the same step as above, but drop the `-b` flag as that indicates a new branch being created.